-After following the instruction in Installing Spark on MR3, the user can create a Kubernetes cluster for running Spark on MR3.
+After following the instruction in Configuring Spark on MR3, the user can create a Kubernetes cluster for running Spark on MR3.
 Multiple Spark drivers can run either outside Kubernetes or in Kubernetes Pods while sharing a common DAGAppMaster Pod.

 A running Kubernetes cluster should be available and the user should be able to execute the command kubectl